vankerok/Selfbot-tg_to_tg_forwarder/README.md

-This code mirrors all type of messages/posts from any channels into ONE specific channel or forum thread :D
+This code forwards all type of messages/posts from any channels&groups into ONE specific channel, group or forum thread

 pip install -r requirements.txt